 - In no fault states, each driver’s insurance pays for their own costs, including the costs to passengers in their car.
 It doesn’t matter who caused the accident.

 Georgia, like most states in the US, is an at-fault state for car accidents.
-This can be both a good thing and a bad thing.
-It’s good because at-fault states tend to have lower car insurance costs and fewer insurance scams.
-It also helps incentivize drivers to drive safely.
-But car insurance claims can be complex in Georgia because you have to prove exactly what happened.
+At-fault states tend to have lower car insurance costs and fewer insurance scams because drivers are incentivized to prioritize safety on the roads.
+However, car insurance claims in Georgia can be complex because you have to prove exactly what happened.

 What counts as being “at fault”?

-Many people confuse “fault” in a legal sense with blame.
-But the two aren’t always the same.
+Many people confuse “fault” in a legal sense with blame, but the two aren’t always the same.
 Often, neither driver did anything illegal and no one meant to harm anyone—in other words, there is no blame.
-But someone is still responsible for the accident, even if it was through carelessness, and that person has a duty to pay for the other person’s costs.
-That is what we mean by “fault.”
+The at-fault driver who was responsible for the accident, even if it was through carelessness, has a duty to pay for the other person’s costs.

 Who determines fault in an at-fault state?